Nosto/shopify-hydrogen/README.md

 - The NostoProvider component is **required** and provides the Nosto functionality.
 - It must wrap all other Nosto components.
 - Pass your Nosto merchant ID via the `account` prop.
+- Pass Shopify Hydrogen nonce as a nonce prop.
 - Imports the Nosto client script into the window environment.
 This is used to controll all of Nosto functionality.
 - Remix separates the App and ErrorBoundary within the root.
 Make sure to add <NostoProvider/> to both for also enabling Nosto on 404 pages.
 - The `currentVariation` prop is automatically detected and managed within the NostoProvider component.
 However, if you prefer to set it manually, you can simply pass the prop directly yourself.